Leaders consider next move before 'sanctuary cities' law goes into effect

 While many cities have filed suits attempting to block the passage of this law many leaders are preparing for its passage.

-Saturday afternoon, nearly one thousand Latino leaders gathered for a full weekend of meetings as they work on a plan of action should SB4 go into effect.
+Saturday afternoon, nearly 1,000 Latino leaders gathered for a full weekend of meetings as they work on a plan of action should SB4 go into effect.
 The meetings were organized by the National Association of Latino Elected and Appointed Officials.

 A portion of Saturday's meeting touched on how immigrants should interact with police.